adarlan/plankton/README.md

 Compose labels can be used to define pipeline rules, such as the order of services, expressions to enable or disable services, among other rules.

-## Try it with Docker
+## Example

-Create the file `plankton.compose.yaml` with the following content:
+Create a file called `plankton.compose.yaml` with the following content:

 ```yml
 version: "3.7"